 We're committed to treading as lightly as possible, taking considered steps to minimise our impact and promoting environmental conservation.

 100% Carbon Neutral

-Like all Intrepid trips, Antarctica voyages are carbon neutral, and our seven-point Climate Action Plan includes a commitment to offset our Polar Expeditions.
+Like all Intrepid trips, Antarctica voyages are carbon neutral as certified by Climate Active, and our seven-point Climate Action Plan includes a commitment to offset our Polar Expeditions.
 That being said, we recognise that offsets are not enough to address the climate crisis, which is why we have committed to science-based targets to decarbonise our business at the pace and scale that science tells us is necessary to limit global warming to 1.5C.

 It’s not just the big commitments but our small, daily choices that help us tread more lightly.
 We further reduce our environmental impact by using lite marine gas oil (MGO), removing all single-use plastic and supporting ethical suppliers.
 We’re committed to reducing or recycling all waste produced on our voyages and take part in a project called SeaGreen Recycling, a waste recycling project at the Port of Ushuaia, Argentina.

 This is just the beginning of our journey with Antarctica, and we acknowledge that there is more for us to learn and do.
 In the years to come, we're committed to investing in a new energy-efficient ship to ensure our impact is significantly reduced, while we remain committed to building stronger partnerships, improving our supply chain, investing in citizen science and ensuring we contribute positively to tourism's future on the continent.